PetzJohannes/zabbix-dash/README.md

 - Display active triggers
 - Search trigger by description
 - Sort triggers by date, trigger description, priority (ASC and DESC)
+- Display acknowlegde state
+- Acknowlegde last event
+- Count the events for one trigger and display it in acknowledge menu

 ## Hosts
 - Display an overview about all hosts like in Zabbix Frontend

 ## Dashboard
-- Count trigger of all prioritys
+- Count trigger of all prioritys in grid system

 # Roadmap
-- Acknowlegde (trigger) events
 - Hosts overview
 - Item overview
 - Display discovered networks